mpi-advance/MPIPCL/README.md

 ```

 #### Modified MPI Functions
-These functions are simiply MPIPCL overrides of standard MPI functions.
+These functions are simply MPIPCL overrides of standard MPI functions.
 They should be considered the same as their MPI counterparts with minimal functional alterations.
 ```c
 - MPIP_Start(MPIPCL_REQUEST* request)
 - MPIP_Startall(int count, MPIPCL_REQUEST array_of_requests[])